vaibhavvesmaker/DataScience_CCC/README.md

+#### Technical Report

-# Auto Insurance Claims Dataset Analysis
+### Project: Auto Insurance Claims Dataset Analysis and NLP Integration

-## Overview
-This repository contains a dummy dataset and corresponding Python scripts for analyzing auto insurance claims.
-The dataset is generated to simulate various aspects of insurance claims, including policy details, vehicle information, driver demographics, claim amounts, incident types, and fraudulent claims.
+#### 1. Introduction
+This project aims to analyze a simulated dataset of auto insurance claims using advanced data science techniques including Natural Language Processing (NLP), data exploration, visualization, and AWS cloud services.
+The dataset encompasses various attributes related to insurance claims, providing insights into claim patterns, fraud detection, and customer behaviors.

-## Dataset Description
+#### 2. Dataset Description
+The dataset includes:
 - **claim_id**: Unique identifier for each claim.
 - **policy_id**: Identifier for the insurance policy associated with the claim.
 - **vehicle_make**: Make of the insured vehicle.